IsaacRice/CAES-Simulation/README.md

 If you have further questions, just create an issue to contact with me.

-Notice that this project do not take any pull requests!
+Notice that this project does not take any pull request!